-The financial statements (on pages 73 to 94) set out the required statutory reporting measures of the Company's financial performance.
-In addition, the Board assesses the Company's performance against a range of criteria which are viewed as particularly relevant for investment trusts, which are summarised on page 1 and explained in greater detail in the Strategic Report, under the heading 'Key Performance Indicators' on pages 28 and 29.
+The financial statements (on pages 75 to 97) set out the required statutory reporting measures of the Company's financial performance.
+In addition, the Board assesses the Company's performance against a range of criteria which are viewed as particularly relevant for investment trusts, which are summarised on page 1 and explained in greater detail in the Strategic Report, under the heading 'Key Performance Indicators' on pages 29 to 30.
 The Directors believe that these measures enhance the comparability of information between reporting periods and aid investors in understanding the Company's performance.